Do I need a visa?

 3. Visa-free entry for long-term stays ("Best Friends")

-A particular advantage for citizens of Best Friends Straits is that they are permitted to take up employment in Germany—even without prior recognition of their professional qualifications ( Section 26 of the Employment Ordinance ).
+A special advantage for citizens of Best Friends Straits is that they are permitted to take up employment in Germany—even without prior recognition of their professional qualifications ( Section 26 of the Employment Ordinance ).
 Other nationals normally require recognition of their qualifications to work in Germany.

 Best Friends citizens can also work for foreign employers .
 However, it's important to note that they are also only permitted to take up employment once they have been granted a corresponding residence permit—unless they already enter the country with a work visa.